anup-moitra/md102-intune-virtual-company-lab/02-device-enrollment/windows-oobe-enrollment.md

 - user01 created and available for testing.
 - user01 added to GRP-Pilot-Users.
 - user01 assigned an Intune-capable license.
-- Automatic MDM enrollment configured or ready to verify.
 - Windows test device reset or ready for OOBE.
 - Device connected to the internet during setup.

+The following must be checked if Intune enrollment does not complete:

+- Automatic MDM enrollment configured.
+- MDM user scope set to All or targeted to GRP-Pilot-Users.
+- user01 included in the MDM user scope.

 ---